daniel-sol/daniel-sol.github.io/books_english.md

 <div style="text-align: left;">

 I have always been fond of reading books.
 But the last couple of years it's exploded.
 I don't remember exactly <u>**when**</u> it started, but it is more than ten years ago.
 I remember <u>**how**</u> it started though.
-I have worked in the oil industry with modelling of the reservoirs one find oil and/or gas in.
+I have worked in the oil industry with modelling of oil and/or gas reservoirs.

 <img
  style="display: block;